D-Brox/holy-notes/README.md

 # holy-notes
- A Powercord plugin that lets you keep messages in a Notebook, as personal pins.
-(Work in Progress, will look better, I hope)
+ A Powercord plugin that lets you keep messages in a Notebook.

+(WIP, will look better, I hope)

 ### Description: